 - English Learning at the New Canadians Centre

 - English as a Second Language

 - One World School

 I want to find a school for my children.
 Where can I find the information?

-The school that your child will attend depends on where you live within Peterborough.
+The school that your child will attend depends on where you live in Peterborough.
 For more information, see the Education section of this website.